AllenSWDB/allenswdb.github.io/databook/visual-behavior/VBO-Tutorial-Downloading_data_and_exploring_the_manifest.md

 behavior_sessions.head()
 ```

 The `behavior_session_table` DataFrame provides a high-level overview for behavior sessions in the Visual Behavior dataset.
 The index column (behavior_session_id) is a unique ID, which serves as a key for access behavior data for each session.
-To get additional information about this data table (and other tables) please visit [this example notebook](files/visual_behavior_ophys_dataset_manifest.html).
+To get additional information about this data table (and other tables) please visit {doc}`this example notebook<./VBO-Dataset>.

 Sharp eyed readers may be wondering why the number of behavior session (3572) in this table does not match up with the number of NWB files with behavior session data (3021).
 This is because the `behavior_session_table` includes entries for behavior sessions that also had optical physiology recordings.